 This of course leads us to our last option of the bracket and wire type of braces.
 Lingual braces are by far the most aesthetically pleasing of all types of braces as they attach to the back of the teeth.
 Attaching to the back of the teeth instead of the front of the teeth makes lingual braces absolutely invisible.
 For individuals for whom aesthetics is the highest priority, these braces are without comparison.

 If you need to see an orthodontist for braces, it’s probably because there are some problems with the alignment of your teeth, jaws, or other facial structure.
-If you have extra spaces within your mouth, or other orthodontic-specific problem, you will be in good hands at an orthodontist who will assess what kind of orthodontic treatment you need.
+If you have extra spaces within your mouth or other orthodontic-specific problems, you will be in good hands at an orthodontist who will assess what kind of orthodontic treatment you need.

 If you have been referred for braces, then it is of utmost importance that you visit your orthodontist.
 Unfortunately, there are some who may want to opt for DIY braces.
 This is a bad idea.
 Without proper specialist care, you will be doing more harm than good.